CloudBoltSoftware/cloudbolt-forge/blueprints/multi_node_kubernetes_cluster/README.md

 ### Servers
 - Server(s) must be added as a build item(s) before the Deploy Kubernetes Cluster plugin.
-    - Each server must have a minimum of 1 cpu and a minimum Mem Size of 2.
+    - Each server must have a minimum of 1 CPU and a minimum Mem Size of 2 GB.
 `

 ## Deployment Specifics